Time To Escape

 The gospels do not record everything that happened during the years of ministry that Jesus had these men.
 If the Bible included everything the Bible would be enormous.
 Since all three gospels record this event, they reveal that this time with Jesus was very important.
 This was the second occasion that He told the disciples that He was going to Jerusalem, would die and then be raised after three days.

 And while they were gathering together in Galilee, Jesus said to them, “The Son of Man is going to be delivered into the hands of men; and they will kill Him, and He will be raised on the third day.”
 And they were deeply grieved.
-Matt.
-17:22–23 (NASB)
+Matthew 17:22–23 (NASB)

 But once again they were clueless and did not understand.
 Luke adds this,